 Basic renovation of the pier, currently in the care of bankruptcy trustees Royce, Peeling and Green Ltd, would cost an estimated £3.5m.

-The pier could still return to Mr Hunt's ownership, if it is not sold.'Airbrushed out'
+The pier could still return to Mr Hunt's ownership, if it is not sold.

 Now Mr Hunt says he is going on hunger strike, refusing to eat or drink anything except water, until the council is investigated.

 "What I want is an official public inquiry launched," he said.

 He claimed there was "overwhelming evidence of wrongdoing" by the council.

 "I've tried for as long as I've had it to negotiate.
 They refuse to deal with me," he said.